sevdevelop11/connect4/README.md

 # Connect Four Game

 This repository contains a Connect Four game implemented using HTML, CSS, and JavaScript where two players can compete against each other.
+Try it [here](https://sevdevelop11.github.io/connect4/)

 ## How to Play